dogukannulu/prefect-example-flows/README.md

 1. Create a new Docker container block from the __Blocks__ tab
 2. We should include the EXTRA_PIP_PACKAGES as the environmental variable
 ![Alt text](img/image-3.png)

+### Deployment

-3. If we want to directly run the flows with a predefined command such as below, we should define the command block accordingly
+1. If we want to directly run the flows with a predefined command such as below, we should define the command block accordingly
 ```
 python3 flows/example-flow-2.py
 ```
-4. If not, we should run the below command to create the deployment within the Docker infrastructure and GitHub as the storage block.
+2. If not, we should run the below command to create the deployment within the Docker infrastructure and GitHub as the storage block.

 First this one to create the work pool `prefect work-pool create 'example-test-pool'`